igama/docs.binaryedge.io/docs/api-v1.md

 #### GET /v1/query/image/search

-Query for a list of remote desktops that are similar to another remote desktop.
+List of Remote Desktops that are similar to another Remote Desktop.
 Note: This option cannot be used together with the previous ones.

-Available options:
+*Parameters*

 * similar: Image ID of the image you wish to compare

+*Output*

 ```shell
 curl 'https://api.binaryedge.io/v1/query/image/search?similar=f1b0a311af803ea73ac48adce2378f58adce2378f5' -H 'X-Token:InsertYourClientToken'
 ```

-##### Response

 ```json
 {